Stivifortes/Stivifortes/README.md

 ### Hi there 👋

-## I am Stiven Fortes! ✨ A Technology Lover and Informatic Engeneering Student.
+## I am Stiven Fortes! ✨ A Technology Lover and Informatic Engineering Student.

-#What I've been Doing?
+## What I've been Doing?
 - 🔭 I’m currently working on UniMindelo as a Student!
 - 🌱 I’m currently learning Web Development.
 - 👯 I’m looking to collaborate on Open Source Projects.